wizards-of-ethereum/white-paper/README.md

 When a Legend is purchased, the amount paid is distributed between the artist and the stakeholders.

 The artist keeps the eighty percent of the value.
 The other twenty percent is distributed among the stakeholders.

+## Technical overview
+Ethereum Blockchain gives us the ERC721 tokens.
+ERC721 tokens are useful in situations like real estate or collectibles, where some items are valued more than others.

+Due to their usefulness, rarity or uniqueness, the ERC721 is a standard for representing ownership of non-fungible tokens, that is, where each token is unique.

 ## Governance